Syntax Trees

 • We use flags rather than child nodes to represent the difference between struct and mutable struct, module and baremodule (#220)

-• Multiple iterations within the header of a for, as in for a=as, b=bs body end are represented with a cartesian_iterator head rather than a block, as these lists of iterators are neither semantically nor syntactically a sequence of statements.
-Unlike other uses of block (see also generators).
+• Iterations are represented with the iteration and in heads rather than = within the header of a for.
+Thus for i=is ; body end parses to (for (iteration (in i is)) (block body)).
+Cartesian iteration as in for a=as, b=bs body end are represented with a nested (iteration (in a as) (in b bs)) rather than a block containing = because these lists of iterators are neither semantically nor syntactically a sequence of statements, unlike other uses of block.
+Generators also use the iteration head - see information on that below.

 More detail on tree differences